 Airbags are not soft, fluffy pillows that cushion an individual’s face in a crash.
 The technology in airbags is meant to save lives, not necessarily prevent injuries.
 When they deploy, they do so with tremendous force, often resulting in injuries.

 If you or a loved one have suffered an airbag injury in a car accident due to another’s negligence or recklessness, contact The Hoffmann Law Firm, L.L.C.
-We have over 20 years of experience exclusively helping car accident victims.
+We have 25 years of experience exclusively helping car accident victims.
 We fight to win you the compensation you deserve.
 The consultation is free, and you don’t pay unless we get you money!

 How Airbags Work